 The parties acknowledge that they are each data controllers in respect of the Relevant Personal Data, and further acknowledge that the Relevant Personal Data:

-as it relates to Students, may include, but is not limited to names; email addresses; postcodes; details of academic performance; details of work experience, educational courses, apprenticeships or training programmes undertaken; interests and hobbies;
+as it relates to Students and former Students, may include, but is not limited to names; email addresses; postcodes; details of academic performance; details of work experience, educational courses, apprenticeships or training programmes undertaken; interests and hobbies;

 as it relates to teachers, may include, but is not limited to names; email addresses; feedback, opinions and/or comments on Students’ academic performance; and